路径遍历

 File file = new File(BASE_DIRECTORY, userInput);

 // 2.
-Get the normalized absolute path and verify if it does not exceed the safe directory limits
+Obtain the canonical absolute path and verify that it hasn't escaped the secure directory

 if (file.getCanonicalPath().startsWith(BASE_DIRECTORY)) {